2006 All-Ireland Senior Football Championship final

-The 2006 All-Ireland Senior Football Championship Final was the 119th All-Ireland Final and the deciding match of the 2006 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 2006 All-Ireland Senior Football Championship final was the 119th All-Ireland Final and the deciding match of the 2006 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

-Kerry won by 13 points, the widest winning margin in an All-Ireland final since 1978.
+Kerry won by 13 points, the widest winning margin in an All-Ireland SFC final since 1978.

-Mayo were hoping to bridge a gap that stretched all the way back to their All-Ireland football title winning team of 1951.
+Mayo were hoping to bridge a gap that stretched back to their All-Ireland SFC title winning team of 1951.
 They failed yet again, having lost to Kerry in 2004 and 1997, Meath in 1996 and Cork in 1989.

-Mayo were 2–4 down with no score after 13 minutes, the Kerry total of 4–15 was the highest in a final since Dublin's 5–12 total against Armagh in the 1977 final; in 2022, Martin Breheny listed it among "five of the worst" All-Ireland SFC finals since 1972, commenting: "Kerry's awesome scoring power against a weak Mayo defence robbed the final of a competitive edge, the basic requirement to make a game entertaining".
+Mayo were 2–4 down with no score after 13 minutes; the Kerry total of 4–15 was the highest in a final since Dublin's 5–12 total against Armagh in the 1977 final; in 2022, Martin Breheny listed it among "five of the worst" All-Ireland SFC finals since 1972, commenting: "Kerry's awesome scoring power against a weak Mayo defence robbed the final of a competitive edge, the basic requirement to make a game entertaining".